 ✓ Some vehicle categories and models retain value better than others

 Fuel is one of the most consistent and unavoidable ownership costs.
-While individual fill-ups may seem minor, fuel expenses compound significantly over years of ownership.
+While individual fill-ups may seem manageable, fuel expenses compound significantly over years of ownership.

 ✓ Real-world fuel usage often differs from official ratings